Yekuuun/maldev/README.md

 **Spoofing**
 - `PPid spoofing` : Base PPid spoofing (POC) spoof other process PID for new process creation

+**PE**
+- `Parser` : Base code sample for how to parse a PE file & display informations about it.
+- `GetModuleHandleW` : Custom implementation of GetModuleHandleW( ) function
+- `GetProcAddress` : Custom implementation of GetProcAddress( ) function

 **Work in progress...** 🛠️